ocaml-bench/sandmark/README.md

 Ensure that the respective .json configuration files have the appropriate settings.

-The run_all_parallel.sh script uses chrt and hence sudo permission is required for the user executing the script.
+The run_all_parallel.sh script uses chrt and the user executing the script requires sudo with nopasswd permission, which is quite useful with periodic nightly builds.

 ### Configuration